Schwenger/RustTyC/README.md

 The first and most obvious step is to add the dependency to your `Cargo.toml`:

 ```
-rusttyc = "^0.3.1"
+rusttyc = "0.4.*"
 ```

 Next, let's talk data structures.
 I assume you already have some code data structure representing programs you want to type-check.
 We'll call this the AST.
 Then, you need some representation of types, which we'll call `AbsTy`.
 Most likely, this is an enum listing all possible types a value can have, including unresolved types (`Top/Unconstrained/Infer`), abstract types (`Numeric`) and recursive type (`Option(Box<AbsTy>)` or `Either(Box<AbsTy>, Box<AbsTy>)`).

-To obtain a lattice structure, implement the `rusttyc::Abstract` type.
-This entails that you implement the `Abstract::meet(&self, &Self) -> Result<Self, Self::Err>` function.
-Just as expected, it takes two abstract types and provides a new one according to the rules for type lattices.
+To obtain a lattice structure, implement the `rusttyc::Variant` type.
+This requires you to implement three functions and provide an associated error type (`Variant::Err`).
+Before getting to the meet of the implementation (do you see what I did there?), let's cover the simple functions: `Variant::top()`, which provides the top element of the type lattice, and `Variant::arity(&self) -> Arity`, which provides the arity of a specific type.
+The arity can be either `Arity::Variable` or `Arity::Fixed(usize)`.
+Nothing too exciting here.
+Lastly, there is the `Variant::meet(Partial<Self>, Partial<Self>) -> Result<Partial<Self>, Self::Err>` function.
+If you forget about the Partial thingy for a second, this is exactly what we would expect: it takes two abstract types and provides a new one according to the rules for type lattices.
 If the two types are incompatible, it returns an error with some debug information.
-The type checker will enrich the error with some more context information to make it easily traceable.
+Note that type checker will enrich the error with some more context information to make it easily traceable, hence producing a `TcErr`.
+If you are curious, have a glance at its documentation.
+So, what's the deal with the `Partial`?
+A `Partial` is the combination of a `Variant` and the least number of children the respective type has.
+So, for example, a numeric type typically does not have a child.
+Thus, when wrapped in a `Partial` its `Partial::least_arity` will always be 0.
+A tuple-type, however, is a different story entirely.
+Suppose a variable represents a nonuple (9-tuple), but the type inference only infered that there will be a child at places 0, 3 and 4.
+In this case, its `Partial::least_arity` will be 5 (recall: index 4 occupied indicates at least 5 elements).
+Similarly, if the type is the top variant, it might resolve to a tuple or an option, hence it arity can only be a lower bound.

 What's left to do now is to start collecting constraints.
 In your code, create a new type checker with `rusttyc::TypeChecker::new()` and traverse your AST.
 For each node in the AST create a `rusttyc::TcKey` and impose a set of constraints on it.
 The key represents either a node of the AST (whatever this may be) or a variable.
 The special point of variables is that they might occur several times in the AST and refer to the same object.
 There are several ways to handle this challenge, the by far easiest is to let the type checker take care of it.
 For this, call the `TypeChecker::get_var_key(&mut self, var: Var) -> TcKey` function.
 Calling this function multiple times with the same variable will return the same key; for your convenience.